Skip to main content

 “If we did not have any good bacteria we would die within 5 years!”
 Dr N Plummer

-When you are looking for probiotics always look for one that has human clinical trials for the condition you are working with not just the strains.
+When you are looking for a good probiotic always look for one that has human clinical trials for the condition you are working with not just the strains.

 Dr Nigel Plummer did report on the “Lab4 Consortium”, specifically Genestra’s HMF Intensive, which refers to: